sjrd218/rightscale-nodes/README.md

 * Subnets

 Because much of this data changes infrequently, it is only loaded once.
 Restart the plugin, or change its configuration to force a reload of the cache.

-### Primary resources

-At every refresh, load the cache with

-* Instances
-* Tags
-* Inputs
-* Servers
-* ServerArrays

-This data is considered more apt to change (new instances added, new tags defined) and is therefore requested at each refresh interval.

 ## Errors